Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Methods

 To quantify LLM performance under this controlled setting, we consider two complementary metrics: \begin{itemize} \item Top-$K$ Feature Overlap: This metric measures the proportion of features shared between the LLM-generated and reference top-$K$ feature sets, as formalized in formula \ref{eq:top_k_overlap}.
 It captures whether the same top-K features are identified, regardless of their relative ordering.

-where $T_i^{(K)}$ denotes the top-$K$ features from the reference and $\hat{T}_i^{(K)}$ is the corresponding LLM-generated set for the instance $i$.
+where $T_i^{(K)}$ denotes the top-$K$ features from the reference and $\hat{T}_i^{(K)}$ is the corresponding LLM-generated set for instance $i$.

-\item Kendall's $\tau$ coefficient \citep{kendallchat_stats}: measures the degree of pairwise concordance between the reference ranking $\hat{\mathcal{T}_i}$ and the LLM-generated ranking $\mathcal{T}_i$.
-Unlike the overlap metric, Kendall's $\tau$ is sensitive to the relative ordering of features and therefore captures fine-grained ranking consistency beyond mere set membership agreement.
+\item Kendall's $\tau$ coefficient \citep{kendallchat_stats}: measures the degree of pairwise concordance between the reference ranking $\mathcal{T}_i$ and the LLM-generated ranking $\hat{\mathcal{T}}_i$.
+It is computed over the intersection of the reference Top-K and LLM-generated Top-K feature sets, and therefore evaluates whether the LLM preserves the relative ordering among features that appear in both Top-K lists.

 \end{itemize}